Am I the only one who gets stuck watching youtube videos?

 Also, don’t miss the the special introductory offer price of .99 cents for my novel, Whit’s End.
 This special price lasts through Sunday.
 Reviews would be great for that one too.

-I’m excited to learn what you all think of Ava and Meg’s simple yet complicated family lives.
+I’m excited to learn what you all think of Ava and Meg’s simple yet complicated family wecover9titlelives.
 Simple, because these are real people living out every day lives, going to work, raising children, paying bills.
 Complicated, because their family relationships are all screwed up.
 Ava seems to be forever trying to fix things, while everyone else continues to live in their comfortable misery.

 So, get them on special while you can.
 Thank you and enjoy the rest of your weekend.